ambrosiogabe/MathAnimation/README.md

 popd
 ```

 7. Verify that you compiled everything correctly.
-There should be a file named `bin` in the current directory `./Animations/vendor/ffmpeg/bin`.
-Inside this file you should see 7 files labeled `libx.a` and they should match the name of the directories in `./Animations/vendor/ffmpeg`.
+There should be a file named `build` in the current directory `./Animations/vendor/ffmpeg/build`.
+Inside this file you should see several directories with and a `lib` folder with the ffmpeg binaries.
     * If this is correct, then you're done compiling ffmpeg.

 </details>